-The Orange Bowl renovation and Jackson South expansion projects are large, visible public improvements and it is imperative that all sectors of the community feel they are receiving a share of the benefits.
-In particular, these projects represent important opportunities for employment for local residents.
+The Marlins Stadium is a large, visible public project and it is imperative that all sectors of the community feel they are receiving a share of the benefits.
+In particular, this project potentially represents important opportunities for employment for local residents.
 The unemployment rate in Miami-Dade is higher than statewide or nationally, and for disadvantaged communities is even higher.
-The overall unemployment rate in Miami-Dade was 9 percent in 2004, and for African Americans, South Florida's most disadvantaged community, the rate was 14.5 percent.
-Often, high unemployment in minority communities has been blamed on lack of education or skills.
+The overall unemployment rate in Miami-Dade was 5.7 percent in 2006, and for African Americans, South Florida's most disadvantaged community, the rate was 10.4 percent.
+24 Often, high unemployment in minority communities has been blamed on lack of education or skills.
 However, most construction industry jobs do not require a high degree of education, and skills can be gained through apprenticeship programs.
-With the shift in the economy towards technology based jobs over the past several decades and the decreasing number of low-skill jobs available, one would expect to see the percentage of disadvantaged community members in the construction industry increase.
+With the shift in the economy towards technology based jobs over the past several decades and the decreasing number of lowskill jobs available, one would expect to see the percentage of disadvantaged community members in the construction industry increase.
 Construction has not always been an industry where diversity was welcomed, however.
 Since 1970 the percentage of African Americans employed in the construction industry in Miami-Dade has actually decreased.
 In 1970 7.8 percent of African Americans in Miami-Dade were employed in construction, but in 2000 only 5.1 percent were.